 Clarendon Mardi Gras Parade

-2014 Parade Postponed Due to Snow.
-New Date to Be Announced.
+Canceled due to snow.
 Wilson Boulevard and N. Barton Street, Arlington, VA.
 Celebrate Fat Tuesday at the family-friendly parade as it takes over the streets of Clarendon with floats, music, beads and fun.

 Mardi Gras Odyssey Cruise